openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContent(resource: Resource, density: number): Promise&lt;Uint8Array&gt;

-Obtains the content of the media file (with the specified screen density) corresponding to the specified resource object.
+Obtains the media file content (with the specified screen density) corresponding to the specified resource object.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager